Gardens Tours in France

 nights

-Monet's Garden, France Claude Monet gave French Impressionism its name and France its best-loved garden: Giverney.
-The tour includes Monet's Garden (pictured left), the Orangerie Museum, Clos du Coudray and Le Bois des Moutiers, which is the best Gertrude Jekyll garden in France.
+Claude Monet gave French Impressionism its name and France its best-loved garden: Giverney.
+The tour includes Monet's Garden (pictured left), the Orangerie Museum, Chateau de Chantilly and the market town of Senlis.

 Photograph by Selena N. B. H.